 If you are lack space or have nowhere to install a hanging bag, a freestanding bag is better than nothing for your home gym.

-If you have space, get a hanging heavy punching bag because it is more versatile and durable.
+If you have space, get a hanging heavy punch bag because it is more versatile and durable.
 Also, it is the best equipment to develop martial art skills at home.
-You can also have a heavy bag stand that substitutes ceiling mount.
+You can also have a standing or a wall mount heavy bag stand that substitutes ceiling mount.

 Have you got any more questions about standing punching bag vs. hanging?
 Feel free to ask below.